 - ❑ TRAINING - Training continues to be a primary focus of our risk management efforts.
-In Fiscal Year 2019, the Trust provided 74 training and educational opportunities across the state attended by 1,399 local government officials and employees.
+In Fiscal Year 2020, despite all in person training being suspended in mid-March due to the COVID-19 Pandemic, the Trust provided 45 training and educational opportunities across the state attended by 1,147 local government officials and employees.
 The most requested types of training include Defensive Driving, Certified Flagger training for public works employees, Supervisory training, Reasonable Suspicion for drug and alcohol abuse in the workplace, Cyber Loss Prevention Training.
-The Legal Department conducts Workplace Harassment seminars throughout the State.
-In addition to the Trust's traditional training, the LGIT Online Campus saw member employees take 1,539 individual classes via the Internet.
-LGIT's Online Campus has added 39 Maryland Police and Correction Training Commission approved Law Enforcement Continuing Education Units for LGIT Law Enforcement Members.
+The Legal Department conducted several Workplace Harassment seminars throughout the State.
+The Trust also subsidized the tuition costs for 34-member law enforcement personnel to attend six Emergency Vehicle Operations Classes (EVOC) at the Maryland Corrections & Police Training Commissions (MCPTC) In addition to the Trust's in-person training, there were 2,142 courses taken through LGIT's Online Campus by member employees provided by LocalGovU and Lexipol.
+There were 589 online courses taken through the HR Compliance Portal, which includes a new Cyber training program.